How To Start A Business In Tennessee

-Hiring employees is a complex and often overwhelming process for a new business owner as there are multiple agencies to register, such as the Tennessee Department of Labor & Workforce Development, Tennessee Department of Human Services, and others.
+Hiring employees is a complex and often overwhelming process for a new business owner as there are a number of responsibilities and agencies to register with, such as the Tennessee Department of Labor & Workforce Development, Tennessee Department of Human Services, and others.

 Employers are responsible for reporting new hires, verifying employees are eligible to work in the U.S., income tax withholding, unemployment insurance, unemployment taxes, and payroll withholding taxes, including Social Security and Medicare.